Australia national rugby union team: Individual records

-Former captain George Gregan is Australia's most capped player with 139 Test caps.
-Gregan was also the world's most capped player until being surpassed by Ireland's Brian O'Driscoll in 2014.
+Prop James Slipper is Australia's most capped player with 151 Test caps.
+Former scrum half George Gregan was also the world's most capped player until being surpassed by Ireland's Brian O'Driscoll in 2014.
 Gregan also equalled the record for the most caps as captain with Will Carling, 59 caps (a record later to be broken by John Smit of South Africa).
 David Campese scored 64 Test tries in his career, which was a world record until Daisuke Ohata of Japan overtook him with 69 tries, and Michael Lynagh was the highest Test points scorer in world rugby with 911 until Neil Jenkins of Wales overtook him with 1037 points.
 Rocky Elsom scored the fastest forward hat-trick in World Cup history.
-Australia's most-capped forward is lock Nathan Sharpe, who retired from international rugby after the 2012 end-of-year Tests with 116 caps.

 The longest winning streak by Australia was produced in the early 1990s, and started at the 1991 World Cup in England, with three pool wins, and subsequent quarter-final and semi-final victories over Ireland and the All Blacks respectively.
 This was followed by the win over England in the final.
 The streak continued into the following year, for two matches against Scotland and the All Blacks, lasting in total, 10 games.
 Similarly, the Australian record for losses in a row is also 10 games, which was sustained from a period from 1899 to 1907, including two British Isles tours, and losses to the All Blacks.

 The largest winning margin for Australia was produced at the 2003 World Cup, in which they defeated Namibia 142 points to nil during the pool stages, the match is also the largest number of points scored by Australia.
 The largest loss was against South Africa, who beat Australia 53–8 in 2008.

+Award winners

+The following Australia players have been recognised at the World Rugby Awards since 2001:

 Coaches

-The current Head Coach is Eddie Jones who was appointed in January 2023, following the sacking of Dave Rennie.
-Jones returned to Australian rugby 18 year after first coaching the Wallabies between 2001 and 2005.
+Coaching staff

 Prior to 1982, Australia did not select coaches as long-term appointments.
 Managers were appointed to handle the logistics of overseas tours and the assistant manager often doubled as the coach for the duration of the trip.
 Sometimes the team captain filled the Australian coaching role, particularly for home tests since the IRB had ruled that home teams could not be assembled until three days before a test match.